xiao-mantou/GamingTweaks/Hardware (general)/Readme.md

 * Disable all unused integrated peripherals (like e.g. Network, Serial, Parallel Ports, etc.).
 * [Disable all unneeded running services](http://www.blackviper.com/service-configurations/black-vipers-windows-10-service-configurations/) via services.msc.

 The more drivers Windows has to load the higher the chance is that it affects your IRQ/Latency/Processor.
 If you e.g. don't use nVidia HD audio driver(s) then just disable/uninstall or prevent from installing it in the first place.
-Windows then doesn't have to proces seperate devices or do additional calculations which results in a "smoother" gameplay (_lower latency ?_).
+Windows then doesn't have to proces seperate devices or do additional calculations which results in a "smoother" gameplay (_lower latency ?_) experience.

+### RAM

+Windows 10 manages memory more efficiently than earlier versions of the OS, but more memory always can potentially speed up PC operations, games don't have to write/cache on the slower M2/SSD/HDD and can use the ram more efficent without the need to swap. _16 GB is the current default_.

 ### Interrupts